 Microsoft had an ambitious goal with the launch of Windows 10: a billion devices running the software by the end of 2018.
 In its quest to reach that goal, the company aggressively pushed Windows 10 on its users and went so far as to offer free upgrades for a whole year.
 However, the company’s strategy for user adoption has trampled on essential aspects of modern computing: user choice and privacy.
-We think that’s wrong.
+I think that’s wrong.

 You don’t need to search long to come across stories of people who are horrified and amazed at just how far Microsoft has gone in order to increase Windows 10’s install base.
 Sure, there is some misinformation and hyperbole, but there are also some real concerns that current and future users of Windows 10 should be aware of.
-As the company is currently rolling out its “Anniversary Update” to Windows 10, we think it’s an appropriate time to focus on and examine the company’s strategy behind deploying Windows 10.
+As the company is currently rolling out its “Anniversary Update” to Windows 10, I think it’s an appropriate time to focus on and examine the company’s strategy behind deploying Windows 10.

 Disregarding User Choice

 The tactics Microsoft employed to get users of earlier versions of Windows to upgrade to Windows 10 went from annoying to downright malicious.
 Some highlights: Microsoft installed an app in users’ system trays advertising the free upgrade to Windows 10.
 The app couldn’t be easily hidden or removed, but some enterprising users figured out a way.
 Then, the company kept changing the app and bundling it into various security patches, creating a cat-and-mouse game to uninstall it.